namtzigla/namtzigla.github.io/_posts/2015-02-19-jdk-string-split.md

 {% endhighlight %}

-The output that was expected when you compile this with JDK7 is `[, 1, 1, 1, 1, 1]` but when I compiled with JDK8 I've got `[1, 1, 1, 1, 1]`.
-After I've research a little bit around I've found an article on [stackoverflow] that explains it.
-I don't know but it seems a pretty big change with a possible huge impact.
+The output that was expected when you compile this with JDK7 is `[, 1, 1, 1, 1, 1]` but the suprise came when I compile it with JDK8 I've got `[1, 1, 1, 1, 1]`.
+After I research a little bit around I've found an article on [stackoverflow] that explains it.
+I don't know, but it seems a pretty big change with a possible huge impact.

-_99 little bugs in the code
+_99 little bugs in the code_,
-99 little bugs in the code
+_99 little bugs in the code_,
-Take one down, patch it around 117 little bugs in the code ...._ ([credit])
+_Take one down, patch it around 117 little bugs in the code ..._ ([credit])

 [stackoverflow]: http://stackoverflow.com/questions/22718744/why-does-split-in-java-8-sometimes-remove-empty-strings-at-start-of-result-array
 [credit]:        https://twitter.com/irqed/status/358212928404586498